Dhurala

-Dhurala is a 2020 Indian Marathi-language political drama film released in 2020 starring Ankush Chaudhari, Alka Kubal, Sai Tamhankar, Siddhartha Jadhav, Sonalee Kulkarni in lead roles with ensemble cast consisting of Amey Wagh, Umesh Kamat, Prasad Oak and many more.
-The film is directed by Sameer Vidwans and written by Kshitij Patwardhan and revolves around the story of gram panchayat elections in a small village in Maharashtra.
+Dhurala is a 2020 Indian Marathi-language political drama film directed by Sameer Vidwans.
+It stars an ensemble cast including starring Ankush Chaudhari, Alka Kubal, Sai Tamhankar, Siddhartha Jadhav, Sonalee Kulkarni, Amey Wagh, Umesh Kamat and Prasad Oak.
+The film is and written by Kshitij Patwardhan and revolves around the story of gram panchayat elections in a small village in Maharashtra.

 Plot

 Ambegaon is a small village in Maharashtra and the sarpanch Nivrutti "Anna" Ubhe, of the gram panchayat, dies while the new elections are approaching.
 His eldest son Navnath "Dada" Ubhe runs their family business and considers himself as heir apparent for the sarpanch position and decides to run in the elections.
 Opposition leader, Harish Gadhwe, is furious over his last loss; but now thinks he has good chance of winning since Dada is new to politics.
 But the battle gets a new turn when MLA Prithviraj Shinde convinces Jyoti Tai Ubhe to also run in the elections as women empowerment is necessary at grassroot.
 Jyoti Tai is step-mother of Dada and their relationship has not been very cordial.
 Dada also inducts his wife Harshada in his newly formed party to give a female face to his team.
 Hanumantha, the second son of Anna, has a cement business.
 But his wife Monica sees the power-play going on in the family and persuades Hanumantha also to fight in the elections.
 The drama continues as the fight for the position intensifies and also disturbs their familial bond.